jkotra/jkotra.github.io/content/about/index.md

 I like to learn and experiment on subjects related to CS - Programming, Software development, Machine Learning/DL, and other fields.
 I like dipping my feet into uncharted waters now and then such as Web development occasionally.
 I enjoy learning and discovering new things.

-I utilize my spare time either by spending time on my hobbies such as video programming, reading a book, or just binge on a Netflix series.
+I utilize my spare time either by spending time on my hobbies such as video programming, reading a book, or just binge on a TV series.

 My favorite language for scripting in python. for compiled applications/libraries, I usually choose rust for its memory safety features.